Connect With Us

 Clery Act Overview

-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998 requires institutions of higher education receiving federal financial aid to report specified crime statistics on college campuses and to provide other safety and crime information to members of the campus community.
+The Jeanne Clery Disclosure of Public Safety Policy and Campus Crime Statistics Act of 1998 requires institutions of higher education receiving federal financial aid to report specified crime statistics on college campuses and to provide other safety and crime information to members of the campus community.

 Clery Act: Substantive Requirements

 1. Compilations and Disclosure of Campus Crime Statistics

 The act requires the collection and reporting of annual crime statistics reflecting reports of specified crimes that occur on or adjacent to, a university campus and certain properties associated with the campus.
 This statistical compilation must be broken down by specific types of crimes and campus referrals, and must indicate if a specific crime is a hate crime, which must be reported by category of prejudice.
 Campuses must also provide a geographic breakdown of crime statistics reported according to the following geographic areas: "on campus" (including a further breakdown of the number of crimes that occurred in campus student residence facilities), "in or on a non-campus building or property", and "on public property".

 2. Disclosure of Campus Safety Policies